 Domestic Violence and Divorce

-As family law attorneys, we often have clients who are in the process of leaving an abuse marriage and wonder whether the abuse will play a factor in the way that their case is resolved.
-While California is a no-fault divorce state, there are certain areas in which a history of domestic violence can play a role in a divorce proceeding.
+As Los Angeles family law attorneys, we often have clients who are in the process of leaving an abuse marriage and wonder whether the abuse will play a factor in the way that their case is resolved.
+While California is a no-fault divorce state, there are certain areas in which a history of domestic violence and a criminal record can play a role in a divorce proceeding.
 These include the following: